aendeavor/i3buntu/INSTALL.md

 ## Runlevel ∞ - Icon and color theme

-Now, just use _LXappearance_ to mod your color theme (Adapta Blue Nokto Eta) and your icon theme (Tela Black Dark) - open rofi with _mod + d_ and start typing the name of the desired application and hit enter.
-If you like, edit `~/.config/i3/config` to customize your keybindings and to edit the pactl binds if audio volume control will not work.
+Now, use _LXappearance_ to mod your color and icon theme.
+Open rofi with _mod + d_ and start typing the name of the desired application and hit enter.
+Choose _Ant-Dracula_ as your color theme.
+For _Tela_'s icon theme, pick what you like best.

+You can edit `~/.config/i3/config` to customize your keybindings and to edit the pactl binds if audio volume control will not work.

 That's it.